leolynnn/OPenCV_Basics_Section_Leolyn_Louwella/README.md

 The project aims to demonstrate how dilation can improve recognition accuracy, particularly for challenging samples, by enhancing stroke connectivity and structure.
 # Project Methods

+## Step-by-Step Methodology

+1. **Read the Image**:
+   - The image file "012345.jpg" is loaded using cv2.imread.
+   - If the image is not found or cannot be loaded, image will be None, and a message is printed.